Thanks P for sharing this.

 Often referred to as the "Swiss Army Knife of Git", in broad terms, interactive rebase is used to rewrite the commit history (such as edit, delete, and squash).

-In our case, we needed to delete some commits in feature-branch-B
+In our case, we needed to delete some commits in feature-branch-B, which were

 being discarded, and now we needed to delete those commits, so that they